-Another thing I now need to consider is registering with HMRC as self-employed and complete a self-assessment tax return.
+Another thing I now need to consider is registering with HMRC as self-employed and completing a self-assessment tax return.
 If my income goes beyond a certain level, I will need to be paying tax on any money I earn too.

-I think I may continue to undertake more mystery shopper assignments, and may also sign up to other companies.
+I think I may continue to undertake more mystery shopper assignments, and may also sign up for other companies.
 If I signed up to say five more, it would slowly increase the income for our family which is the ultimate goal!

 Mystery shopping companies

 If you fancy becoming a mystery shopper then here is a selection of companies I’ve come across.
-I haven’t signed up to all of them so can’t give my personal feedback on them but, I suppose it doesn’t hurt to see what they’re like and how many opportunities you could get.
+I haven’t signed up for all of them so can’t give my personal feedback on them but, I suppose it doesn’t hurt to see what they’re like and how many opportunities you could get.

-There is quite a lot of accreditation to becoming a mystery shopping company.
+There is quite a lot of accreditation to become a mystery shopping company.
 As with a lot of things, there are some scammers out there so it’s best to get some feedback on forums before you sign up with any.
 Do not pay to become a mystery shopper.